chang-zhao/obschy/README.md

   * 💮 A cheap hosting – found.
   * 💮 Github repository (for programmers and for general discussion) – [created](https://github.com/chang-zhao/obschy).
   * 💮 Register and set up a domain – done: https://obschy.ru.
-  * 💮 A forum is created to discuss work, to gather people, materials, ideas etc.: https://forum.obschy.ru/
+  * 💮 Use «Issues» here to discuss this work, to gather people, materials, ideas etc.

 **Next:**